A: Neon is a gas.

 flourescent 'bulb' you may purchase at your local hardware

-outlet or home center, such as Home Depot or Kmart, and use
+outlet or home center, such as Home Depot or Target, and use

 in your kitchen, bathroom, or basement light fixture.
 Any